SUSE-Enceladus/keg/doc/source/recipes_basics.rst

 3. Schema Templates: :file:`schemas`

-  `Keg` uses Jinja2 templates to produce the the headers for :file:`config.sh` and :file:`images.sh`.
+  `Keg` uses Jinja2 templates to produce the headers for :file:`config.sh` and :file:`images.sh`.
 Both are optional and `keg` will write a fallback header if they are missing.
 Additionally, a Jinja2 template can be used to generate :file:`config.kiwi` instead of using the internal XML generator.